Apple Bank

-Apple Bank for Savings is a savings bank headquartered in Manhasset, New York and operating in the New York metropolitan area.
+Apple Bank for Savings is a savings bank headquartered in Manhasset, New York and operating in the New York metropolitan area and New Jersey.
+With over $17 billion in assets and more than 75 branches as of 2024, it is the largest state-chartered savings bank in New York.

 History

 19th century

-The company was founded in 1863 as the Haarlem Savings Bank by a group of local merchants as a community-based mutual savings bank.
-Harlem at the time was a suburban village - it was not part of New York City until 1873 - and the bank's first location on 3rd Avenue between 125th and 126th Streets was surrounded by farms and undeveloped lots.
+The company was founded in 1863 as the Haarlem Savings Bank by a group of local merchants as a community-based mutual savings bank – a bank owned by its depositors rather than outside shareholders.
+Harlem at the time was a suburban village—it was not part of New York City until 1873—and the bank's first location on 3rd Avenue between 125th and 126th Streets was surrounded by farms and undeveloped lots.
 In 1869, the bank moved to a building of its own construction on 3rd Avenue and 124th Street.
+By mid-1876 the bank had 5,074 depositors.
 The Harlem Savings Bank building was listed on the National Register of Historic Places in 2003.